 The old-style circus is now a growing subject of historical enquiry, and the items associated with it form part of many museum and library collections.
 These pieces are also an increasingly popular area for collectors; of course, it helps that circus posters are so eye-catching, and their retro design and intriguing performer names and skills are an inevitable talking point.
 For example, a playbill advertising an 1843 show for the ‘Benefit of Mr Kite’ performed by Pablo Fanque’s circus was bought by, and inspired, a certain John Lennon in the mid-1960s (Pablo Fanque was Britain’s first recorded black circus owner and travelled widely across the UK).
 As circuses continue to change the once ubiquitous props are now an anachronistic curiosity, while the associated ephemera is now a nostalgic reminder rather than an everyday item.

 We are pleased to be able to offer this fabulous selection of circus related effects at auction, as we believe this to be a field which celebrates a diverse cultural art form and will be an important collecting area in the future.

-The auction will place on 4th October, with the catalogue going live in mid-September.
+The auction will place on 4th October, with viewing on Thursday 3rd 10am - 4pm.